 Israel confirms coronavirus in man who returned from Italy

-Israel on Thursday confirmed that a man who had recently returned from Italy had tested positive for coronavirus and said it was barring entry to non-Israelis who had visited Italy in the past two weeks.
+Israel confirmed on Thursday that a man who had recently returned from Italy tested positive for coronavirus and said it was barring entry to non-Israelis who had visited Italy in the past two weeks.

-The man returned from Italy four days ago and tested positive after developing symptoms, according to the Health Ministry.
+The man had flown back on an El Al Israel Airlines flight from Milan on Feb.
+23 and later tested positive after developing symptoms, according to the Health Ministry.
 The ministry said it has tracked down individuals he had been in contact with since his return and ordered them to stay in home isolation for 14 days.

+Before this case, two Israeli passengers from the virus-stricken cruise ship Diamond Princess who tested positive have been treated in an Israeli hospital.
+Israel has enacted some of the strictest travel policies in recent weeks to try to prevent a local outbreak.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)